operatorlabs/nft-demo/readme.md

 pip install -r requirements.txt
 ```

+Ensure you have a .env file with the necessary dependencies located in the agent/ directory:

+OPENAI_API_KEY
+OPERATOR_API_KEY
+RESERVOIR_API_KEY

 Now, load the endpoint data into Chroma.
 Navigate to the scripts directory and run the following command:

 ```